denten-books/plain-text/0-chapter.md

 As a frame of mind, the use of plain text signals an ethics of reading and writing.
 The book unfolds a history of and an argument for plain text as a mode of preferred engagement---an interface---with the word.
-That engagement, as I will argue, must be made available for inspection, because "added information" routinely embedded in all forms of contemporary textuality can include more than the innocuous codification of document attributes like "font size" or "line spacing."
+That interface, as I will argue, must be made visible, because "added information" routinely embedded in all forms of contemporary textuality can include more than the innocuous codification of document attributes like "font size" or "line spacing."
 Increasingly, devices that mediate literary activity encode specific forms of governance and control.

 The overarching aim of the book is therefore to expose the illusion of verisimilitude between text on paper and text on the screen.
 The words may look